How do you know what a policy does cover?

 When a curious cat turns on your tap and floods your home, or a chunk falls off an airplane and smashes a hole in your roof, most insurance companies will have your back.

-With those savings on lock, you’ll have plenty of room to expand your coverage.
+With those savings on lock, you’ll have extra room to expand your coverage.
 That way you’ll be prepared for any kind of disaster — at least the standard, non-”act of God” ones you can see coming.